The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 The crux of the Forgetmenot Ridge hike is finding the start of the trailhead.
 That may be a bit of an exaggeration but it’s not far off.
 Once you’re on the trail, you’ll find plenty of magic as you make your way up to the ridge.
 From the ridge there is more exploring to be done if you have the time and inclination.

-Trip report for the Forgetmenot Ridge hike
+Forgetmenot Ridge hike trip report

 The hard part of the hike isn’t the initial steep climb but finding the trailhead.
 It probably took us 25 minutes of false starts before we were sure we were heading in the right direction.
 Once we found the Wildhorse Trail I knew we were on the right track.